-Quiet Morning at Duck-Lake —OR—I am a Pathetic Drunk-Driver and Deserve No Love, Please Ignore me for the Rest of Eternity, Thank You.
+Quiet Morning at Duck-Lake; I Am a Pathetic Drunk-Driver and Deserve No Love, Please Ignore Me for the Rest of Eternity, Thank You.

 After night of selfsold selfswording having purchased at the pub lamentations

 lamentations of recollection canopy road darknesses apocryphal greybeards the Spanish mosses

 gesturing midnight geese chilling incantatory midnight dew on oaks dropping onto my automobile

 dripping into my ears and heart mistyeyed & tearlike as wax hardening down candelabra I drunk

 drove halfhaphazardly alcoholed and guilted far beyond gruntled grunting and sighing singing